ZervioUK/docs/Database/Database Overview.md

 ### Activities

-Activities are added to differnent types of jobs needed to complete a job, four main tables are used to add an activity
+Activities are actions added to jobs which are needed to complete the specific job.
+Four main tables are used to add an activity

 **1. Activity Type Table**

-Activities are different types of work that can / should done during a project lifecycle these are stored in the activity_type table, below is an example of inserting a new activity type
+Activities are different types of work that can / should be done during a project lifecycle, these are stored in the `activity_typ`e table, below is an example of inserting a new activity type

 ```sql
 INSERT INTO proptech.activity_type